mediadrop/mediadrop/doc/install/apache-wsgi.rst

    # Navigate to the directory where your modified mediacore.wsgi is
    cd /path/to/...

-   # Force a refresh of the MediaCore CE code
+   # Force a refresh of the MediaDrop code
    touch mediacore.wsgi